-- Establishing and staffing a dedicated department or a cross department unit that will manage the grant in the future organisation.
+- establishing and staffing a dedicated department or a cross department unit that will manage the grant in the future organization

-- Development of Operations Manuals and Standard Operating Procedures covering all aspects of grant implementation such as finance, reporting, asset management, procurement, etc.
+- development of operations manuals and SOPs covering all aspects of grant implementation such as finance, reporting, asset management, procurement, etc.

-- Ensuring the new grant manager has suitable software to manage finances, to collect and verify data, and to ensure a functioning Logistics Management Information System, which meet national requirements.
+- ensuring the new grant manager has suitable software to manage finances, to collect and verify data, and to ensure a functioning LMIS which meets national requirements

 When preparing the transition plan, the outgoing and incoming grant managers should clearly identify their respective responsibilities with respect to outstanding contractual commitments, implementing partner agreements, etc. including:

 - Staff Contracts: The new grant manager may want to keep experienced staff and will need to transfer their contracts to the incoming Principal Recipient.

 - Contracts with pending delivery of goods: If the outgoing grant manager has contracts for the procurement of goods, which have not been delivered yet, they will remain responsible for receiving and transferring the goods.
 Arrangements should be put in place jointly with the new grant manager to ensure that goods are received and transferred.